hyssostech/sketch-thru-plan-sdk-js/samples/session/README.md

 See the [gmaps sample](../gmaps) for details on most of the code.
 Additional details on the baseline code extended by this sample can be found in the [custom command handling sample](../commands/README.md).

-If defining sessions during `connect`, an additional parameter specifies the desired Id.
+If defining sessions during `connect`, an additional `sessionId` parameter specifies the desired Id.

 ```javascript
 // Connection to STP and app launch